twankim/avod_ssn/README.md

 There are two types of strategies that we can use to train models for corrupted data.
 First, the subdirectory `scripts/sin_test/rand_5` provides scripts for *fine-tuning* the models with noisy data.
 Details can be found in our paper.
 Then, `scripts/sin_test/rand_5_full` provides the scripts for training the whole model from the scratch with corrupted data.

 ### Viewing Results
 All results should be saved in `/data/ktti_avod/object/outputs`.
 Here you should see `offline_eval` which provides text files saving different AP scores per predefined checkpoints of a model.
+You can also generate visualization of the corrupted sources by running a code `avod_ssn/utils_sin/viz_sample_ex.py`.

 ## LICENSE
 Copyright (c) 2019 [Taewan Kim](https://sites.google.com/a/utexas.edu/twankim)